 The campground sits at the mouth of one of the two main canyons in Point Mugu State Park, Big Sycamore Canyon, and the campground is a convenient starting point for several hikes, including Scenic and Overlook Trails Loop.
-Each site is $45 per night (as of January, 2013) plus $10 for any additional vehicles.
-Sites may be reserved online from reserveamerica.com or by calling (310) 457-8143.
+Each site is $45 per night, plus $10 for any additional vehicles (prices as of 2017).
+Sites may be reserved online from reservecalifornia.com or by calling (310) 457-8143.

 To get to the campground: From Los Angeles, take the 10 Freeway west through Santa Monica and follow PCH northwest for 32 miles through Malibu to Point Mugu State Park.
 Drive 3.2 miles past Yerba Buena Road, and turn right into Sycamore Canyon Campground.
 From Oxnard, head southeast on PCH for twelve miles and turn left into the campground.

 Campground address: Sycamore Canyon Road, Point Mugu State Park, Malibu, CA 90265

 Campground coordinates: 34.072853, -119.014599 (34° 04′ 22.27″N 119° 00′ 52.55″W)

 Use the map below to view the campground and get directions:

 This 2.7 to 3.5-mile hike takes in tremendous ocean views above Big Sycamore Canyon in Point Mugu State Park.